 The risk of a fall-related hospitalization increased with age.
-Compared to individuals 65-74 years of age, those 75-84 years of age were 3.2 times more likely to have a fall-related hospitalization and those 85 years of age or older were 7.5 times more likely to have a fall-related hospitalization.
-Females were more likely than males to be hospitalized for a fall-related injury.
+Compared to individuals 65-74 years of age, those 75-84 years of age were 2.9 times more likely to have a fall-related hospitalization and those 85 years of age or older were 6.7 times more likely to have a fall-related hospitalization.

-Among seniors who were hospitalized from a fall, 34% had an associated fractured femur.
-A small proportion (7.5%) had a traumatic brain injury as a primary diagnosis.
+Among seniors who were hospitalized from a fall, 29.3% had an associated fractured femur.
+A small proportion (8.2%) had a traumatic brain injury as a primary diagnosis.